MicrosoftDocs/PlayReady/Docs/Overview/metering-server.md

 ## Metering certificate acquisition

-PlayReady incorporates a protocol to get the metering certificate from the license server.
+PlayReady incorporates a protocol to get the metering certificate from the License Server.